Devolutions/devolutions-gateway/README.md

     -u, --url <LISTENER_URL>
             An address on which the server will listen on.
 Format: <scheme>://<local_iface_ip>:<port> [default: tcp://0.0.0.0:8080]
-    -p, --pcap <PCAP_FILENAME>
+    -f, --pcap_file <PCAP_FILENAME>
             Path of the file where the pcap file will be saved.
 If not set, no pcap file will be created.
-    -r, --routing_url <ROUTING_URL>
+Only WaykNow protocol can be saved.
+    -p, --protocol <PROTOCOL_NAME>
+            Specify the application protocol used.
+Useful when pcap file is saved and you want to avoid application message in two different tcp packet.
+If protocol is unknown, we can't be sure that application packet is not split between 2 tcp packets. [possible values: wayk] -r, --routing_url <ROUTING_URL>
             An address on which the server will route all packets.
 Format: <scheme>://<ip>:<port>.
 Scheme supported : tcp and tls.
 If it is not specified, the JET protocol will be used.

 ```

 ## Sample Usage